Morning Musings 2.26.21

 [During this time of uncertainty and insecurity due to Covid-19, we all are longing to be grounded at the very center of our being.
-One way Pastor Mike attempts to experience such rootedness in his own life is by sitting with his journal, usually in the early moments of each day.
-In this blog Pastor Mike shares some of his early morning journal entries, as a way of holding us together, anticipating the light of God’s love to wash over our waking hours.]
+One way Pastor Mike attempts to experience such rootedness is by sitting with his journal, usually in the early moments of each day.
+In this blog Pastor Mike shares an early morning journal entry, a way of holding and anticipating the light of God’s love washing over our waking hours.]

 Blessings & love on your day, pastor mike